t9md/atom-clip-history/README.md

 # Features

 * Paste old clipboard entry.
+* Keep layout of multi line text when pasted(enabled by default).
 * Visually highlight(flash) pasted range.
 * Also you can choose flash to be persisted until cursor move.
 * Multi cursor support.
-* Auto adjust indentation to fit current column when pasted(enabled by default).

 # How to use